-We are not afraid to take your case to trial.
+- We are not afraid to take your case to trial.
 As trial lawyers we love to litigate cases in courthouses across the country.
-Jury trials are our “Super Bowl”, and we are not scared to go the distance.

-Contact an Alabama Hair Relaxer Lawyer Near Me
+Contact a Hair Relaxer Lawyer Near Me In Alabama

 At Fob James Law Firm, our job is to help you to the best of our ability and fight for you.
 If you’ve suffered cancer as a result of using hair relaxer or straightener products, you should contact our hair relaxer attorneys immediately.